PDOK/atom-operator/README.md

 Read the manual when you want/need to make changes.
 E.g. run `make test` before committing.

+To update the scaffolding:
+- Install the latest version of kubebuilder globally on your machine;
+- Run: `kubebuilder alpha update --from-branch master`

 ### Linting

 Install [golangci-lint](https://golangci-lint.run/usage/install/) and run `golangci-lint run`